Darxo/Hardened/README.md

 - You no longer gain Initiative, when you gain Stamina (e.g. from Strong Trait)
 - No Character can ever have less than 10 Stamina

-### Misc
+### New Perks

-- **Night Effect** now grants -3 Vision (down from -2)
-- Disable **Veteran Perks**.
-Your brothers no longer gain perk points after Level 11
-- When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
-No more than 5% of his maximum exp each.
-- The **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies.
 - Add new **Elusive** perk in Tier 2 of **Swift Group**.
 It reduces the AP cost for movement on all terrain by 1 to a minimum of 2.
 This does not stack with Pathfinder.
 After moving 2 tiles, become immune to rooted effects, until the start of your next turn.
+- Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
+It requires a shield.
+It grants 25% more Injury Threshold.
+While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
+While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
 - Add new **Parry** perk in Tier 3 of **Swift Group**.
 It requires a one handed melee weapon.
 It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
 While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
 Does not work with shields, while stunned, fleeing or disarmed.
-- Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
-It requires a shield.
-It grants 25% more Injury Threshold.
-While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
-While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
+- Add new **Scout** perk in Tier 1 of **Ranged Group**.
+It grants +1 Vision for every 3 adjacent tiles that are either empty or at least 2 levels below your tile.
+It also removes the Action Point cost for changing height levels, just like **Pathfinder**.

+### Other Major Changes

+- **Night Effect** now grants -3 Vision (down from -2)
+- Disable **Veteran Perks**.
+Your brothers no longer gain perk points after Level 11
+- When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
+No more than 5% of his maximum exp each
+- You can now use **Bandages** to treat injuries during battle that were received at most 1 round ago
 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies

 ## Balance & Polishing

 ### Skills

-- **Bandage Ally** now also treats any injury which was received at most 1 round ago
+- **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies
 - **Dazed** no longer reduces the Stamina by 25%.
 It now increases the fatigue cost of all non-attacks by 25%
 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect
 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.